QuantumOfVacuum/kylebebak.github.io/_posts/2016-02-19-distribute-program-via-homebrew.md

 This `install` method creates a keg with the same directory tree as the one in source code, while ignoring metadata like `README.md` and `LICENSE`, and tests or CI scripts, if I had any.
 The `prefix.install` method copies the directories into the cellar without polluting the executable namespace under `/usr/local/bin`.
 The only symlink created by this formula is `/usr/local/bin/notes`.

-Once you have your tarball release and your tap on Github, users can install your program with two shell commands:
+Once you have your tarball release and your tap on GitHub, users can install your program with two shell commands:

 ~~~sh
 brew tap kylebebak/notes